-Its common knowledge that excessive drinking is not good for your health, but did you know that it can affect your waistline too?
+It's common knowledge that excessive drinking is not good for your health, but did you know it can affect your waistline too?
 Increased alcohol consumption levels are linked to mid-body weight gain, and the more you drink, the more likely you are to have excess belly fat.

 The good news is that alcohol, such as red wine, has some health benefits.
 The key, it seems, is moderation.
 However, I avoid alcohol completely.

-Healthy alternatives: As long as you’re OK with moderation, an alcoholic drink every now and then can still be part of your diet, even if you’re focused on ab definition.
+Healthy alternatives: As long as you’re OK with moderation, an alcoholic drink every now and then can still be part of your diet, even if you’re focused on your abdominal definition.

 4. Fast food (in fact, fried food in general)

 Trans fats and high calories are what you get when enjoying fast food options like French fries or burgers.
 Unfortunately, trans fats are the worst culprits in weight gain and higher levels of body fat (and they’re linked to a higher risk of heart disease).

 Healthy alternatives: Your best bet will be to have a snack (or even a full meal) before you head out the door.
 If you’re full, you’re going to eat less when you get to the fast-food joint that your friends have chosen (and remember to skip the fries).

 5. Sweet treats and packaged snacks

 Cupcakes with frosting, anyone?
 From now on, you’re probably going to have to say no. They’re, unfortunately, also packed with trans fats.